Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Column and constraint generation for L1-SVM and its group extension

 \subsection{Column generation for L1-SVM}

-Section~\ref{sec: CG-LP} reviews column and constraint generation for a general LP --- here we discuss how column generation might be applied to solve the L1-SVM Problem~\eqref{l1-SVM} for a given $\lambda$ with $n$ a few hundred and $p$ up to a million or so\footnote{When $p$ is a few thousand, we observe that Gurobi LP solvers work quite well and hence the cutting plane techniques discussed are not critical.}.
-Given a set of candidate features (cf Section \ref{sec: initialization}) $\mathcal{J} \subset \left\{1,\ldots,p \right\}$, we form the \textit{restricted columns} L1-SVM problem as
+We discuss how column generation applies to the L1-SVM Problem~\eqref{l1-SVM} for a given $\lambda$---we consider cases where $p \gg n$ (and $n$ is small).
+Given a set of candidate features $\mathcal{J} \subset \left\{1,\ldots,p \right\}$ (we discuss later how to initialize $\mathcal J$), we form the \textit{restricted columns} L1-SVM problem as